Mixing in two-dimensional shear flow with smooth fluctuations: Symmetry of PDF for the scaling factor

 is equal to unity.
-To prove the property, we begin the calculation of the integral (\ref{norma}) ``from the end'', since the initial value of $\phi$, $\phi_0$, is fixed, whereas one should perform the integration over the final angle, $\phi_N$.
-The only term in $I$ (\ref{symme3}) containing $\phi_N$, is $p_N \phi_N$.
-Thus, the integration over $\phi_N$ produces $\delta(p_N)$ and the subsequent integration over $p_N$ is reduced to the substitution $p_N=0$.
-After the integrations we return to the initial form of $I$ with the number of $p_n$ reduced by unity.
-Repeating the procedure, we prove finally, that the normalization constant is equal to unity.
+To prove this property, we begin the calculation of the integral (\ref{norma}) ``from the end'', performing first integration over the final angle, $\phi_N$, since the initial value of $\phi$, $\phi_0$, is fixed, whereas one should.
+The only term in $I$ (\ref{symme3}) containing $\phi_N$ is $p_N \phi_N$.
+Thus, the integration over $\phi_N$ produces $2\pi \delta(p_N)$ and the subsequent integration over $p_N$ is reduced to the substitution $p_N=0$.
+After the integrations we return to the initial form of $I$ with the number of $p_n, \phi_n$ decreased by one.
+Repeating the procedure, we conclude that the normalization constant equals one.

 Now we consider $\Pi(-\varrho)$, that can be found by the inversion $\tau\to T-\tau$, $\phi\to-\phi$ in Eq. (\ref{symme1}).
-Then we arrive at the same path integral (\ref{symme1}), where the effective action $I$ is substituted by $I_-$.
-The effective action $I_-$ has the structure analogous to Eq. (\ref{symme3}):
+Then we arrive at the same path integral of same form, where the effective action $I$ is substituted by $I_-$.
+Structure of the action $I_-$ is analogous to Eq. (\ref{symme3}), though shifted, with the fixed final value $\phi_{N+1}$ now:

-However, now the final value of the angle, $\phi_{N+1}$, is fixed, whereas one should integrate over the first angle, $\phi_1$.
-The feature leads to an additional factor at integrating with the weight $\exp(iI_-)$ in comparison with the integration with the weight $\exp(iI)$.
+This feature leads to an additional factor at integration with the weight $\exp(iI_-)$ comparing with $\exp(iI)$ integration's weight.

 To establish the factor, we consider the integral